 At a Glance

-This article is meant to provide a broad overview of setting up your account in the UserTesting Platform, organizationally.
-If you are a new account holder and wondering how best to organize your account, this article will outline major components of organization for tests and their results, and provide additional resources for you to check out as well.
+This article is meant to provide a broad overview of setting up your account in the UserTesting Platform organizationally.
+If you are a new account holder and wondering how best to organize your account, this article will outline the major components of organization for tests and their results.

-Once you create your login credentials, you can login to our Platform (app.usertesting.com), where you will be taken directly to a default view of the home Dashboard.
+Once you create your login credentials, you can log in to the UserTesting Platform (app.usertesting.com), where you will be taken directly to a default view of the home Dashboard.
 The Dashboard provides you with access to your test and test drafts, which will appear on the Dashboard as you begin building them.

-The major organization and navigational tool on your Dashboard, however, is your navigation menu.
+However, the major organization and navigational tool on your Dashboard is your navigation menu.

 The navigation menu is where you can organize:

 - Your account Template Library